rbowen/presentations/apache_way/slides.md

 - Member-based corporation - individuals, not companies, can be members
 - Members nominate and elect new members
 - Members elect a board - 9 seats
-- Semi-annual meetings via IRC
+- Annual members meetings via IRC.
+Board meets monthly.
 - Each PMC has a Chair - eyes and ears of the board (oversight only)

 ---